lucasjinreal/m/README.md

 - `ctrl + d` copy current line to next;
 - `ctrl + k` delete current line;

-with those short cut, you can use this editor in modern mode. beside, the most important thing is copy and paste efficiently, we provide:

-- `ctrl + a` select all;
 - `ctrl + c` copy select content;
 - `ctrl + v` paste copied content;
 - `ctrl + z` undo the last operation;

-- `shift + arrowkey` select content one the one;
+Above shortcuts were already implemented in **m**!
+Just start and check it out, you can easily do your modification on *m*!

+**note**:
+I am really welcome rustians send me PR if you are interested in build a self-defined editor!
 Do u support our brand new design of *m*? 😆 it should save lots of time in this way!!
 And very much intuitive.

 ## Install